bkuhn/talks/IPO-2012/ipo.markdown

 + It's very simple:
     + an unenforced GPL **is** the ISC license.
-    + If the world prefers ISC, they will switch to it.
+    + If developers prefer ISC, they will switch to it.
-    + It's still Free Software, I'm not against it.
+    + It's still Free Software; I'm not against it.

 + When no software developers are left who want to enforce GPL &hellip;
     + I'll of course stop.
+    + Conservancy does what our developers ask us to do for their projects.

 # A Brief Reminder

-+ I talk about enforcement because (sadly) it's the most interesting thing Conservancy does.
++ I talk extensively about enforcement because it's the most interesting thing Conservancy does.

 + Most of what Conservancy does is *really* boring:
      + flight reimbursements for developers.